ShengHuaWu/Vapor3Series/CRUDControllers/README.md

 Not only does it mean there will be more interesting features, but we are able to run Swift on Linux machines as well.
 More importantly, the later one brings us the possibility to write a server with Swift.
 Currently, there are couple of different server side Swift frameworks, such as Vapor, Perfect, and Kitura.
-The reason why I choose Vapor 3 in this article is that it supports [SwiftNIO](https://github.com/apple/swift-nio) quickly.
+The reason why I choose Vapor 3 for this article is that it supports [SwiftNIO](https://github.com/apple/swift-nio) quickly.
 As a result, Vapor 3 provides succinct asynchronous APIs and it's a very good chance to practice asynchronous programming.
-For the purpose of this article, I am going to demonstrate how to build RESTful endpoints with Vapor 3.
+For the purpose of this article, I am going to demonstrate how to build simple RESTful endpoints with Vapor 3.

 ### Preparation
 If you haven't installed Vapor yet, please follow [this instruction](https://docs.vapor.codes/3.0/install/macos/) to install Vapor properly.